Product Life Cycle

 Consumer Electronics Refurbishment & Recycling

 Refurbishing and recycling electronic devices contributes to a circular economy and helps create more affordable product options for consumers.
 AT&T believes all electronic devices should be reused, refurbished or recycled.
-In 2022, we recovered more than 14.8 million consumer devices—including more than 13.5 million mobility devices2 and 1.3 million broadband devices—and we strive to continue increasing device recycling and encouraging customers to participate in our efforts.
+In 2022, we recovered 14.9 million consumer devices—including more than 13.5 million mobility devices2 and 1.3 million broadband devices—and we strive to continue increasing device recycling and encouraging customers to participate in our efforts.

 Customers can return their old phones during the upgrade process or by taking advantage of our trade-in program, which can earn them rewards to apply toward their bill, a new device or accessories.
 If the device does not have a trade-in value, customers can mail in their device for us to recycle.
 Customers can also have their broadband internet devices refurbished or recycled by having an AT&T technician remove old equipment during an in-home appointment or service call, or mailing equipment from UPS or FedEx locations.
 Our approach for managing recovered devices includes:

 - Refurbishment & Material Recovery: If possible, devices are refurbished or resold and put back into the marketplace.
 Some of these devices are refurbished and distributed to students affected by the digital divide, through our partnership with Digitunity.
 If a phone cannot be reused in its entirety, we extract individual parts that might be reusable, such as the camera.
 The remaining plastics and metals are recycled responsibly.
 The recovered materials are used in future consumer products such as cell phones, PCs and tablets.